bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 APP
 @Jonathan P (Apple)
  answered:
 This is a standard compiler conditional to hide code from release builds.
 You can use it for anything, including Previews code.
 Ideally, during a release build the optimization levels set for the compiler and linker end up stripping unused non-public code out.
 Often, relying on this is fine.
-But if…
-See more
+But if you want to make absolutely sure about it though, we recommend wrapping any code you must exclude in `#if DEBUG`.

 Jonathan P (Apple)

-One benefit of using #if DEBUG is that it really does force you to make sure you don't expose anything public that you wanted stripped out.
+One benefit of using `#if DEBUG` is that it really does force you to make sure you don't expose anything public that you wanted stripped out.
 It's a compiler failure to reference anything in #if DEBUG if you try to build in release.
 :raised_hands::raised_hands::skin-tone-2:

 Jaanus